Georgia’s Ongoing Crisis: What to Expect?

-1. **The Belarusian Scenario**: The Georgian Dream (GD) government becomes increasingly authoritarian, leading to international isolation and further entrenching the regime’s grip on power.
+1. **The Belarusian Scenario**: The Georgian Dream (GD) government becomes increasingly authoritarian, leading to international isolation and further entrenching the regime’s grip power.

 The Georgian Dream government faces significant challenges, including: